dmacha27/SignAlchemist/README.md

 - **Outlier detection:** identifies and removes unusual data that deviate significantly from the expected signal pattern.
 Techniques available include the *Hampel* filter and IQR-based detection, aiming to improve signal quality without affecting legitimate variations.

 > **Important:**
-> From now on, all paths and commands will use the `src` folder as the main project folder.
+> From now on, all paths and commands will use the `signalchemist` folder as the main project folder.

 # Installation